delordson/AuditManager/README.md

 &nbsp;

-The Further Actions tab is where additional steps which need to be take to resolve the issue are listed.
+The Further Actions tab is where additional steps which need to be taken to resolve the issue are listed.
 These Further Actions can be assigned to other Employees.

 <a href="https://github.com/delordson/AuditManager/blob/master/Resources/screenshot_11052013_065347.png"><img class="alignnone size-large wp-image-1554" title="screenshot_11052013_065347" alt="" src="https://github.com/delordson/AuditManager/blob/master/Resources/screenshot_11052013_065347.png" width="700" height="393" /></a>